 - by Laurie J.

 Laurie J. is a paid employee of Teva Neuroscience, Inc.

-It can be a challenge to stay committed to a treatment for relapsing multiple sclerosis (RMS) can be challenging, but is important.
+Staying on your prescribed treatment for relapsing multiple sclerosis (RMS) can be challenging, but is important.
 Symptoms of RMS can often be invisible—that is why treatment success could be determined by simply having things stay the same.
 Measuring progress can be difficult and there are various therapy goals to consider.
-That’s why it is always best to consult your health care provider before starting, changing or stopping a prescribed medication.
+That’s why it is important to talk with your healthcare provider before starting, changing, or stopping a prescribed medication.

 - Friends and family.